Average site perimeter of directed animals on the two-dimensional lattices: Heaps of pieces

+The monoid structure induced by this product is isomorphic to the \emph{partially commutative monoid} \cite{cartier} on the alphabet $Q$, with concurrency relation $\cC$.
+The product is illustrated in Figure~\ref{figure:product}.

-Let $H$ be a heap.
-Define the \emph{neighbourhood} of $H$, denoted by $v(H)$, to be the set of all positions concurrent to at least one piece of $H$ (this definition extends the definition of Section~\ref{notations} on trivial heaps).
+We now give a way to compute the base of a factorized heap.
+If $H$ is a heap, let the \emph{neighbourhood} of $H$, denoted $v(H)$, be the set of positions concurrent to at least one piece of $H$.